apache/directory-fortress-core/README.md

  * Tested on Debian, Centos and Windows machines.

 ___________________________________________________________________________________
 # SECTION 1.
-Options for testing Apache Fortress with an LDAP server.
+Options for using Apache Fortress and LDAP server together.

 This document contains three options for installing Apache Fortress and configuration with an LDAP server: